 7. For decoration, you can add some ric rac to the top edge.
 Spray the underside of the ric rac and press onto box.

-8. Add a label to mark the contents of the box if you want.
+8. Add a label to mark the contents of the of your new decorative storage boxes if you want.
 I used a chalkboard tag and hung it onto a button that I hot-glued to the completed box.

 What ways are you bringing organization into your life?